dangerH/RO-MVP-Timer/README.txt

 It was created from scratch sometime during 2005 after seeing the basic concept being used by other guilds on euRO.

 There was a limited release back then, after which one person (Kageno) mailed me back an improved version with added JavaScript functionality and sanity checks (which I've since broken again, probably).
-I don't think I ever replied after that last mail.
+I don't think I've ever replied after that last mail.
 But hopefully even 7 years later my thanks are still welcome -- Thank you ever so much!

 CAUTION: This tool was created years ago and none of its contents should be considered good-practice PHP scripting.